 I find a French “cake” rather amusing since it can be a bit confusing.
 The French call a Cake (pronounced KeK) – but it’s not a round cake as we know it like a sticky orange caramel cake, or chocolate ginger passion cake.
 It’s appearance is more like a loaf in shape, as the cake is baked in a loaf tin.
 French cakes like chestnut cake in Corsica are popular and so merging the two with British banana bread meets together in this moist banana chestnut loaf.

-If you look around the patisserie windows around Paris, you’ll see that many French pastry chefs top their cakes with fancy frills.
-They are topped with the likes of quartered fresh figs, walnuts, candied fruits like orange or cherries.
-Even the barest has a honey glaze on it.
-So it’s rare to see a bare, naked-topped French cake in any Parisian pâtisserie.
-If you do see one, tell me and I’ll eat my cake!
+So it's rare to see a bare, naked-topped French cake in any Parisian pâtisserie.
+If you do see one, tell me and I'll eat my cake!

-Moist Banana Chestnut Loaf
+Moist Banana Nut Bread

 Ingredients

-- 3 bananas very ripe
+- 3 medium (300g without skin) bananas very ripe

 - 2 medium eggs organic